sfomuseum/swift-mobileclip/README.md

 ```
 $> embeddings image --help
-OVERVIEW: Parse the text of a wall label in to JSON-encoded structured data.
+OVERVIEW: Derive vector embeddings for an image.

 USAGE: embeddings image [--encoder_uri <encoder_uri>] --path <path> [--verbose <verbose>]

 OPTIONS:
   --encoder_uri <encoder_uri>
-                          The parser scheme is to use for parsing wall label text. (default: s0://)
+                          The URI for MobileCLIP encoder to use.
+URIs take the form of {SCHEME}://{OPTIONAL_PATH} where {SCHEME} is one of s0,s1,s2 or blt and {OPTIONAL_PATH} is the path to a local
+                          directory containing compiled MobileCLIP CoreML model files.
+If {OPTIONAL_PATH} is empty then models will loaded from the application's default Bundle. (default: s0://)
-  --path <path>           The path to the image to derive embeddings for.
+  --path <path>           The path to the image to derive embeddings from.
   --verbose <verbose>     Enable verbose logging (default: false)
   -h, --help              Show help information.
 ```